Australian Human Rights Commission: International status

 The Commission is one of some 70 national human rights institutions (NHRIs) accredited by the Global Alliance of National Human Rights Institutions (GANHRI), a body sponsored by the Office of the United Nations High Commissioner for Human Rights (OHCHR).
 The Commission's full ("A status") accreditation has allowed it special access to the United Nations human rights system, including speaking rights at the Human Rights Council and other committees.
 The Commission has been able to present parallel reports ("shadow reports") to UN treaty committees examining Australia's compliance with international human rights instruments.
 It has been very active in developing NHRIs throughout the Asia-Pacific region, and is a leading member of the Asia Pacific Forum of NHRIs, one of four regional sub-groups of NHRIs.

-In April 2022, GANHRI informed the Commission that it has lost its "A status" and that its status would be reviewed after approximately 18 months.
+In April 2022, GANHRI informed the Commission that it would lose its "A status" and that its status would be reviewed after approximately 18 months.
 GANHRI found that recent government decisions to appoint Commissioners had not been made with appropriate transparency.
-It was also concerned about accumulated reductions in funding.
+It was also concerned about inadequate funding because of increased workloads and additional commissioners.
+The appointment process and the funding gap were later addressed and AHRC retained its "A status" in November 2023.